skilldevai/ae-day3-b/labs.md

 **Lab 3 - Security and Authorization in MCP**

-**Purpose: In this lab, we'll demonstrate how to introduce an external authorization server and work with it to verify the difference between authorized and unauthorized requests when calling MCP tools.
+**Purpose: This lab shows how to add an external authorization server and verify how authorized and unauthorized MCP requests are handled.**

 1. Change into the *lab3* directory in the terminal.